-The Gordon and Marilyn Macklin Tower (MT) contains the library, the Math/Science Learning Center, the Writing, Reading and Language Center; faculty and administrative offices, ITV and Media Production Services, and the College Special Collections.
+The Gordon and Marilyn Macklin Tower (MT) contains the library, the Math/Science Learning Center, the Writing, Reading and Language Center; faculty and administrative offices, MCTV and Media Production Services, and the College Archives/Special Collections Office.

-The Homer S. Gudelsky Institute for Technical Education (GU) is a state-of-the-art technical training facility offering instructional programs in four primary areas: automotive technology, building and construction technology, computer publishing and printing management, and workforce technologies.
-The facility houses instructional laboratories, classrooms, a conference center, and faculty offices.
+The Homer S. Gudelsky Institute for Technical Education (GU) is a state-ofthe-art technical training facility offering instructional programs in four primary areas: automotive technology, building and construction technology, electronic publishing, and workforce technologies.
 The Humanities Building (HU) houses the Writing and Reading Center, the Center for Teaching and Learning, an honors seminar room, classrooms, computer laboratories, a conference room, the Evening and Weekend Adjunct Faculty Office, faculty offices, and the mailroom.

-The Interim Technical Training Center (TT) houses a corporate training area, a machine tool production laboratory, a sheet metal fabrication laboratory, a building and construction laboratory, and classrooms.
+The Interim Technical Training Center (TT) houses technical training laboratories and classrooms.